rexray/gocsi/csp/README.md

 developer creating a new CSI SP with `csp` will work mostly in these files.
 Each of the files have a complete skeleton implementation for their respective service's remote procedure calls (RPC).

+The file `idemp.go` contains a skeleton implementation of the interface [`gocsi.IdemptotencyProvider`](../interceptors_idempotency.go).
+An SP is able to achieve idempotency simply by implementing the functions contained in this file.

 ### Main
 The root, or `main`, package leverages `csp` to launch the SP as a stand-alone